wrcorcoran/FillerAI/README.md

 1. The AI is based off of a minimax algorithm with alpha-beta pruning.
 > EXPAND HERE

-## Known Errors
-1. There is no AI, yet!

-## Features To Add
-5. Implement minimax algorithm
-6. Implement alpha-beta pruning

 ## Acknowledgements
 1. GamePigeon for the original game
 2. Next.js for this beautiful framework
-3. Guido van Rossum for designing a wonderful language